 The same problem exists for workflow statuses.
 The user has to rely on training on the actions to take on status.
 For example, a status “First Article Inspection” may require an assigned user to create an FAI record on the relationships tab.
 There is no help for the user on the steps to take except for the training that may have happened months ago.
 This situation is rife for errors, irrelevant or bad data.

 Rich text labels on attributes and workflow statuses are a solution to alleviate this pain point.
-Xavor calls this rich text enabling extension to Agile Assist+.
+Xavor calls this rich text enabling extension to oracle Agile PLM solution with Assist+.
 Help messages appear when you hover over the attribute which can change based on the users role in Agile.
 Rich text mean graphics, video, charts, links to download and other supplementary documents.

 Here’s an example of hover over help text on the attribute Notes: